Safety FAQs

 What measures has Barrington 220 taken to increase safety and security at all schools?

-- The district created a new position, Director of Safety and Security, which oversees safety and security measures at all schools across the district.
+- During the 2018-19 school year, the district created a new position, Director of Safety & Security, which oversees safety and security measures at all schools across the district.

-- The district installed a universal key system that allows teachers to lock the door from inside their classrooms, rather than having to go out in the hallway where they could potentially put themselves at risk in a crisis situation.
+- All doors have a universal key system that allows teachers to lock the door from inside their classrooms, rather than having to go out in the hallway where they could potentially put themselves at risk in a crisis situation.

-- As of the 2018-19 school year, every vehicle used to transport students has cameras and parents and staff can track the location of school buses, using an app connected to a GPS device on the bus.
-Information tablets were also installed in all buses that include routing and student information.
+- Every vehicle used to transport students has cameras, and parents and staff can track the location of school buses, using an app connected to a GPS device on the bus.
+Information tablets are also installed in all buses that include routing and student information.

-- The district purchased a new radio communication system, which has improved radio coverage at each school, allowing administrators at different schools to communicate with one another via radio during an emergency.
+- During the 2019-20 school year, the district purchased a new radio communication system, which has improved radio coverage at each school, allowing administrators at different schools to communicate with one another via radio during an emergency.
 It also gives the district the ability to use an emergency call button that is connected to local dispatch centers.

-- Construction on new classroom additions at Station and Prairie Campuses was completed in August 2022.
-In addition, the mobile classrooms at Grove Avenue Elementary were eliminated, and a new classroom addition opened to students and staff in August 2022.
-The elimination of the mobile classrooms greatly improves safety at those schools, as students will no longer have to exit the main building to get to class.
+- All mobile classrooms at BMS-Prairie Campus, BMS-Station Campus, and Grove Avenue Elementary have been eliminated as part of the district's Build 220 initiative.
+The elimination of the mobile classrooms greatly improves safety at those schools, as students no longer have to exit the main building to get to class.

-- Each school building has a secure vestibule at the main entrance, and additional secure vestibules are being added to buildings.
+- Each school building has a secure vestibule at the main entrance.
 In the past, once an individual entered a building the person could move freely through the building.
-Therefore, Barrington 220 will also be adding the ability to compartmentalize each building on demand.
+The secure vestibules give schools the ability to compartmentalize their building on demand.
 This would restrict a person from moving throughout the building, while still providing egress (the ability to evacuate) to any student or staff member.

 What does Barrington 220 do on an annual basis to prepare students and staff for an emergency situation?